MicrosoftDocs/power-platform/power-platform/admin/legacy-capacity-storage.md

 ### FAQ

-#### I have available instances (Production and Sandbox), but my capacity usage is more than capacity entitled.
+#### I have available instances (production and sandbox), but my capacity usage is more than capacity entitled.
 Will I be able to provision new environments?
 For now, you can provision a new environment if you have at least 1GB available database capacity.

 #### I have storage licenses from the legacy licensing model and I also purchased new model storage licenses.
 Which report will I see?